Ttanvi996/A-Multimodal-LLM-Framework-for-Cyber-Threat-Detection-on-Mobile-Devices/README.md

 # **Multimodal LLM Framework for Cyber Threat Detection on Mobile Devices**

-This project explains how a cyber threat detection system integrates machine-learning models across four different cybersecurity domains—**network intrusion, phishing URLs, malware images, and audio spoofing**—and combines them with an **LLM-based explanation layer** to generate human-readable security reports.
+This project explains how a cyber threat detection system integrates machine-learning models across four different cybersecurity domains— network intrusion, phishing URLs, malware images, and audio spoofing and combines them with an LLM-based explanation layer to generate human-readable security reports.

 The goal is to build an interpretable, mobile-friendly threat detection pipeline capable of analyzing multiple attack vectors and providing users with clear, actionable insights.